Lesson video

 Grit was deflated by the score in the basketball game as he was sure they were going to win.

-So he's really saddened by the score, he feels really let down maybe by his team or he feels like he let down his teammates, but he's feeling pretty deflated.
+He feels really let down, maybe by his team, or he feels like he let down his teammates, but he's feeling pretty deflated.

-These words are word pairs of deflated and this is for both using it as an emotion to describe someone if they're feeling sad, but also when you're describing an object that has lost all its air.
+And this is for both using it as an emotion to describe someone if they're feeling sad, but also when you're describing an object that has lost to all its air.

-I'm going to read out the words first and then we'll pause the video and you can have a go at saying the word pairs because we know that saying things out loud is a really good way to help us remember them.
+I'm going to read out the words first, and then we'll pause the video and you can have a go at saying the word pairs because we know that saying things out loud is a really good way to help us remember them.

 Deflated tyre, deflated balloon, deflated ball.